-TRANSPORTATION IN THE ROMAN EMPIRE: ROADS, VEHICLES AND WATER TRAVEL
+LAND TRANSPORTATION IN THE ROMAN EMPIRE: VEHICLES, TRAFFIC, INNS

 TRANSPORTATION IN THE ROMAN EMPIRE

-Travel on the sea was generally more comfortable that over land.
-Road travel was either on foot or in springless carriages, carts or chariots that bounced and bumped over every cobblestone.
+Transport overland was slow and expensive.
+On sea it was cheap, but slow and risky in the winter.
+Bulky goods were generally carried by ship or riverboat, Travel on the sea was also more comfortable than overland travel.
+Road travel was either on foot, or sedan chairs or litters for short distances or vehicles drawn by horses, oxen or mules for longer distance.
+In the springless carriages, carts or chariots it has been imagined that you that bounced and bumped over every cobblestone.
 Egyptians, Hittites, Aryans, Shang Dynasty Chinese and Assyrians had chariots long before the Greeks and Romans did.

 Land Travel in the Roman Empire